The Kashmir Conflict-

 policy that was in total contrast with the principle of Inter-States relations

-K concerned, everyone was happy to ride the RSS set band-wagon of “Integrate
+K concerned, everyone was happy to ride the RSS set bandwagon of “Integrate

-fascist trends and directions, been projected among the masses of India
+Kashmir Movement”.
+An organized political opinion that is influenced by fascist trends and directions, has been projected among the masses of India

 contributed by conservative, liberal or progressive alike.